PikachuDeveloper/AntDet_YOLOv5/README.md

 ```

 ## :crystal_ball: orbAnalysis
-### Descriprion
+### Description
 The script displays two successive consecutive frames, where annotated objects are surrounded by bounding boxes.
 Annotations should follow the [Labelbox style](https://docs.labelbox.com/reference/bounding-box)
 for the video annotations exporting.
 To simplify the ID tracking, objects with same ID are connected with the lines.
 Possibilities of the script:
 #### 🔴 Connecting lines
 - Press `1` to turn on the mode where each line is visualised.
-Line and bbox gets highlighted if the user hover the mouse over the object.
+Line and box gets highlighted if the user hovers the mouse over the object.
 - Press `2` to turn on the mode where only hovered objects have their lines displayed and highlighted.
 - Press `3` to stop displaying the connecting lines.
 #### 🟠 Feature IDs